abhi16180/auth-supabase/README.md

 # User authentication using Supabase

-User can create new account or login with existing account
+User authentication with space themed UI.User can create new account /log in with existing account